Sub-Nyquist Sampling of Short Pulses: Introduction

 Another system that falls into the Xampling paradigm is that of \cite{GTE10} which treats multipulse signals with a known pulse shape.
 The proposed sampling scheme is based on modulation waveforms as in the MWC.
 However, while in the MWC the modulations are used to reduce the sampling rate relative to the Nyquist rate, in \cite{GTE10} the modulations serve to simplify the hardware and improve robustness.
-In the second paper of this series, we use similar modulation waveforms to reduce the sampling rate for multipulse signals that are also frequency sparse.

 Gabor frames were recently used to sample short discrete pulses in \cite{CEN10}.
-The authors analyzed standard compressed sensing techniques for redundant dictionaries, and applied their results to radar-like signals.
+The authors analyzed standard CS techniques for redundant dictionaries, and applied their results to radar-like signals.
 Finite discrete multipulse signals were also treated in \cite{HB09} where the authors modeled the signals as convolutions of a sparse signal with a sparse filter, both sparse in the standard basis of $\C^N$.
-The important difference between \cite{CEN10}, \cite{HB09} and our work is that the former can handle only discrete time signals, which are already sampled.
-In contrast, our method directly reduces the sampling rate of continuous-time input signals without the need for discretization.
+The important difference between \cite{CEN10}, \cite{HB09} and our work is that the former handles discrete time signals.
+In contrast, our method directly reduces the sampling rate of continuous time input signals without the need for discretization.

-We develop here the basic sampling scheme, and investigate its performance in the presence of noise.
-Since time limited functions cannot be perfectly reconstructed from a finite number of samples, we provide error bounds on the approximation depending on the chosen Gabor frame.
-In the follow-up article, we generalize our results to allow for more efficient hardware implementation.
-We then demonstrate how this extension can be used to efficiently sample radar signals.
-Such signals are an important subclass of the multipulse model in which all pulses share the same (unknown) structure.
-The resulting signal is a finite superposition of one shifted and modulated pulse.
-By designing proper modulating waveforms in our sampling system we exploit the resulting sparsity in time and frequency to further reduce the number of samples and reconstruct the signal almost perfectly.